pkmh/vibing-with-asteroids/v3/README.md

-# v2
+# v3
-This version runs uses a simple graphics library, but has no sound.
-It took a bit of prompting Claude for additional help on compilation errors/warning, but they fixed it with surprising ease and speed!!
+This version runs uses a simple graphics library, has sound, and flying saucer enemies!!

 ## set-up
 First, do everything in `/v1` & `/v2`